oliversarmy/oliversarmy.github.io/_posts/2015-7-01-MajoricSystem.md

 * Names are created in the same ways as the Dominic system, with the first character of each name representing the number.
 * Actions and objects are created in a similar way as the Major system, but with words of any length.
 Only the first two significant letters are used.
-This is because the words are being associated with a two digit number.
+This is because the words are being associated with a person representing a two digit number.

-# Generating Names
+## Generating Names

 [Generate Names by initials](http://peoplebyinitials.com/p/dominic-number-memory-system)